gchq/sleeper/scripts/test/nightly/README.md

 sleeper builder ./sleeper/scripts/test/nightly/updateAndRunTests.sh /sleeper-builder/nightlyTestSettings.json <test-type> &> /tmp/sleeperTests.log
 ```

 With the performance test suite, this will take 6 hours or so.

+### Output

 You can check the output in `/tmp/sleeperTests.log`, but
 once each suite starts it will only update once the suite finishes.
 The output of the tests will be in a tmp folder in
 the Docker container, and will later be uploaded to S3.
 You can connect to the Docker container to view the output as
 it's happening: